ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for 1.10.1_1508, released 01 May 2018
 {: #1101_1508}

+The following table shows the changes that are included in the worker node fix pack 1.10.1_1508.
+{: shortdesc}

 <table summary="Changes that were made since version 1.9.7_1510">
 <caption>Changes since version 1.9.7_1510</caption>